csc301-2024-s/13-Engineers-Without-Borders/README.md

 ## Deployment and Github Workflow
 Deployment is TBD.
 Maybe we'll set up an auto-building feature, or maybe not.

 Most of our communication is done on our Discord server.
 Ideally, we communicate what classes we're writing.
-If we're making a small bug fix or writing a new class, we can just push directly to main without causing issues.
-If it's a huge refactoring or another big change, we'll create a branch for it, and the writer of it will create a pull request.
-TBD reviews it and merges it.
+If we're making a small bug fix, we can just push directly to main.
+If it's a big change, like writing new classes, we'll create a branch for it, and the writer of it will create a pull request.
+Team lead reviews it and merges it.

 Access our Trello here: https://trello.com/b/YwVbyUKp/green-revolution  (you may need to request permission).